JonValt/full_nmap/README.md

 # full_nmap
 Performs a comprehensive* nmap scan against up to 5 hosts.
-Assumes you are running Kali as root.
-I'm currently too lazy, er, BUSY to code an have it read a .conf file, and I don't want it to ask every time, so it's hard coded.
+I'm currently too lazy, er, BUSY to code an have it read a .conf file, and I don't want it to ask every time, so ~/Desktop path is hard coded.
 Change it if you want something different.

 Usage:
-  #./full_nmap
+  #./full_nmap.sh
+  Note: If your setup requires root privileges to run nmap, try #sudo ./full_nmap.sh

 The script:
   1) Pings each host to see if it's up, displays result